reeya26/TextScrubPkg/README.md

 - **Analysts**: Requiring quick data-cleaning functionalities, and who are not technically adept
 - **Data Scientists**: Programmers wanting to clean web-scrapped data.
 Focus on experimenting with model-building instead of scrubbing

+## Function Description

+This package provides two main task specific fucntions:
+1. Basic Cleaning for Data Analyis
+2. Advanced Cleaning for NLP related tasks

+For cleaning the data call the `textscrub.normalize_text.normalize_text(*your text*)` function.
+The function parameters defined are as follows:

+1. *remove_glyphs* - Removes non-ascii characters, non-printable charaters, accents, and non-latin characters
+2. *remove_spaces* - Remove Extra Spaces, including tabs and line breaks
+3. *remove_html_tags* - Remove HTML tags
+4. *remove_hyperlinks* - Remove hyperlinks
+5. *remove_punctuation* - Remove Puntuation
+6. *tokenizing* - Tokenization
+7. *stopwords_removal* - Remove Stopwords
+8. *lemmat* - Perform Lemmatization
+9. *replace_emojis* - Replace emojis
+10. *remove_emojis* - Remove emojis

+By default these parameters are true.
+If you do not require them, then you can set is as *False*.

+Apart from this we can normalize a string column as well.
+To do this, call `textscrub.clean.homogenize_column(*col_name*)` from the textscrub package.

 ## How to Use